6 Day Kilimanjaro Trekking Tour + 2 nights hotel stay

 Breakfast; Lunch; Dinner

 The final leg of your amazing adventure begins after breakfast with a traditional farewell ceremony from the mountain crew.
 Then a gentle 2 to 3 hours’ descent through the rainforest continues to Mweka Gate, where your driver will be waiting for you.
-He will take you back to the Key’s Hotel in Moshi and after a warm shower, the rest of the day is free to rest, relax at the pool or celebrate your achievement.
+He will take you back to the Green Hills of Africa and after a warm shower, the rest of the day is free to relax, unwindat the pool or celebrate your achievement.

 After breakfast, you will be transferred to Kilimanjaro Airport or alternatively you can extend your trip in Tanzania and go on safari.